-Model calculations shows that air pollution causes about 3,600 premature deaths in Denmark as average for 2014-2016 and a large number of other negative health effects.
-About 850 (24 %) of the premature deaths are due to Danish emission sources while the remaining premature deaths are caused mostly by European sources outside Denmark.
-The total health related external costs for Denmark have been calculated to 3.9 billion EUR (~29 billion DKK) as an average over the three years 2014-2016.
+Model calculations show that air pollution causes about 3,200 premature deaths in Denmark as average for 2014-2017 and a large number of other negative health effects.
+There is about 400 fewer premature deaths in 2017 compared to 2016.
+This decrease is due to a general reduction in emissions and extraordinary low peak O3 concentrations in 2017 due to the weather conditions during summer 2017.
+About 770 (24 %) of the premature deaths are due to Danish emission sources while the remaining premature deaths are caused mostly by European sources outside Denmark.
+The total health related external costs for Denmark have been calculated to 3.3 billion EUR (~25 billion DKK) as an average over the three years 2014-2017.
 The negative health effects and external costs have declined with about 40% since 1988-1990.
+The calculation of the health impacts and external costs are associated with considerably uncertainties among others because the model underestimates the concentrations of airborne particles compared to the measurements.
+Moreover, newer results indicate that there is an independent health impact due to nitrogen oxides and this impact has not been included in the model yet.